 Neuroscientist Dr. Merel Kindt has discovered a cure for phobias using common medication.
 It's a brief but intense exposure to the patient's fear, followed by taking a single pill.
 24 hours later, the fear is gone.
 From animal phobias to PTSD, the potential impact is both profound and dazzlingly complex.
-A Cure for Fear goes inside Dr. Kindt's radical treatments as she explores the ethically treacherous grounds of curing our most human ailment.
+A Cure for Fear is a four-part series that goes inside Dr. Kindt's radical treatments as she explores the ethically treacherous grounds of curing our most human ailment.

 Commissioned by Topic.
 Supported by Flies Collective and Tribeca Film Institute.